Arathhh8/Makefiles/README.md

     make

 This will generate the executable binary named 'main'.

-If you want to remove all generated files, including object files and the binary, you can run:
+To remove generated files, run:

-    make clean_all

-If you only want to remove the object files and keep the binary, use:

     make clean